YEAST INFECTION OF THE SKIN

 Treatment of the Underlying Cause: It is important to realize that yeast overgrowth occurs in response to a primary problem be it allergy, seborrhea or something else.
 If the underlying problem is not controlled, yeast dermatitis is likely to periodically recur.
 It is common for allergic dogs to require some kind of periodic if not on-going anti-yeast therapy.

-For more information about Inhalant Allergy, click here.
+For more information about Airborne Allergy, click here

 For more information about Food Allergy, click here.